bbuschkaemper/master-thesis/planning/notes.md

 - **Prediction Simulation Algorithm**:
   1. For each pair of deviations (excluding self-predictions):
+  - The original classes we redesign as concepts that are then shared between the deviations
   - Compare each target deviation class with each dataset deviation class
   - Calculate overlap between classes in the clusters
   - Assign prediction probabilities based on overlap ratio
-     - Simulate predictions with weighted distribution (100 samples per target class)
-     - If no overlap exists, distribute probabilities evenly across all dataset classes
+  - Distribute remaining percentages after overlap evenly among all foreign classes